prabinsubedi/Tools/README.md

 # Tools

-Multiple Tools to Handle Server Related Tasks based on Python like SFTP, Server Backup, File check etc. Based on python 2.7 and Ubuntu 14.04
+Scripts to Handle Server Related Task based on Python like SFTP, Server Backup, File check etc. Based on python 2.7 and deployed well with  Ubuntu 14.04